Rural practice surveyors advise on rural property and agricultural matters to help farmers and other clients manage their businesses

 It's essential that you complete the necessary continuing professional development (CPD) activities throughout your degree, to ensure you stay up to date with industry developments and keep your skills fresh.
 RICS, CAAV and your own employer will help you with this.

-RICS offers technical surveyor membership (ASSOC/RICS) to anyone with a relevant HND and two years' experience, four years' experience in industry, or a relevant degree with 12 months' experience.
+RICS offers technical surveyor membership (ASSOC/RICS) to anyone with a relevant degree and 12 months' experience, a relevant HND and two years' experience or four years' experience in industry.

 Career development begins when you choose the firm or organisation where you'll complete your APC.
 Once you're committed to rural practice, your choice of career path is narrowed - but career development can be swift.
 Achieving chartered status increases opportunities for more responsibility and promotion.